mgrigoriev8109/facebook-clone/README.md

 #### Implementation

-- Deleting a Post Liking or Comment Liking

-- Create end-to-end test that uses every feature in the app

-- Implement profile pictures
-- Implement OmniAuth for login
+- Implement OmniAuth github for login
-- Implement mailer
+- Implement profile pictures, active storage and aws to store them
 - Style using Tailwind
-- Utilize Turbo to increase performance
-- Create own API using JSon
+- Add in a react component
 - Deploy
-- Populate with fake users
+- Populate with fake friends, fake posts, fake comments, fake likes
 - Test with family members